Drug Offenses

 The penalties will be more severe for crimes of manufacturing or delivery.
 Contact The Law Office of Donnie Andreski, P.C. for more information about your specific charges and potential penalties.

-The Bryan/College Station drug crime attorney from The Law Office of Donnie Andreski, P.C. can take a deeper look at your charges to determine your best defense options.
-As a former detective and police officer, Attorney Andreski knows exactly what the prosecutors will look for to convict you, so he can strategize an effective defense in protection of these weak points.
-For example, depending on your situation, Attorney Andreski might bring forward claims of improper and illegal search and seizure of your property, which will throw out your case due to law enforcement’s unlawful activity.
-He might also demonstrate that you were set up, or subject to entrapment, by law enforcement.
+The Bryan/College Station drug crime attorney from The Law Office of Donnie Andreski, P.C., can look deeper into your charges to determine your best defense options.
+As a former detective and police officer, Attorney Andreski knows exactly what the prosecutors will look for to convict you so that he can strategize an effective defense to protect these weak points.
+Contact our frim today to get started!

 Why Hire The Law Office of Donnie Andreski?